-Complementing the classical approach, we introduced a continuous-variable quantum circuit implementation that exploits the Bargmann isomorphism to interpret $c_n$ as Fock-basis amplitudes $\braket{n}{f}$.
-By preparing the state $\ket{f}$ and performing photon-number-resolved detection—augmented with interferometric phase referencing—the full complex coefficients can be extracted directly via quantum measurement.
-This offers a scalable, hardware-native alternative to numerical integration, particularly promising for characterizing non-Gaussian states or functions lacking closed-form expansions.
-Together, the classical and quantum formulations establish projection coefficient analysis as a versatile tool bridging complex analysis, approximation theory, and quantum information processing.
+This framework offers a hardware-native protocol for characterizing non-Gaussian states and analyzing functions defined by quantum oracles, providing a complementary approach to classical numerical integration.
+Future work may extend this methodology to multivariate functions via multi-mode CV systems and explore experimental realization on time-domain multiplexed optical platforms, paving the way for quantum-enhanced function analysis and spectral decomposition in complex physical systems.
 Moreover, this work has implications for CV quantum implementation of probability theory through the relationship between probability theory and numerical analysis, which has been studied extensively over many decades since the work of Sul'din and Larkin \cite{Suldin, suldin1, Larkin}.